Prapthi564/AIW-Azure-Virtual-Desktop/1-Create-Host-Pool-from-Azure-Portal.md

 - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 <validation step="97d211ae-121b-445b-a278-054cda35de33" />

+## Summary

+In this lab, you create an Azure Virtual Desktop host pool using the Getting Started Wizard, configure session hosts, join them to the domain, and register the environment to a workspace for AVD access.

 Now, click on the **Next** button present in the bottom-right corner of this lab guide.